-&lt;sup>31 Stoll, Anne Q., John G. Douglass, and Richard Ciolek-Torrello, 2009.
+31 Stoll, Anne Q., John G. Douglass, and Richard Ciolek-Torrello, 2009.
 Searching for Guaspet: A Mission Period Rancheria in West Los Angeles.
 SCA Proceedings, Vol. 22.

-&lt;sup>32 Gumprecht, Blake, 2001.
+Gumprecht, Blake, 2001.
 Los Angeles River: Its Life, and Possible Rebirth.
 The Johns Hopkins University Press, Baltimore, 1999, Reprinted 2001.

-&lt;sup>33 Milliken, Randall, Laurence H. Shoup, and Beverly R. Ortiz, 2009.
+33 Milliken, Randall, Laurence H. Shoup, and Beverly R. Ortiz, 2009.
 Ohlone/Costanoan Indians of the San Francisco Peninsula and their Neighbors, Yesterday and Today, prepared by Archaeological and Historical Consultants, Oakland, California, prepared for National Park Service Golden Gate National Recreation Area, San Francisco, California, June 2009.

-&lt;sup>34 Pitt, Leonard, 1994.
+34 Pitt, Leonard, 1994.
 The Decline of the Californios: A Social History of the Spanish-speaking Californians, 1846 1890.
 University of California Press, Berkeley.

-&lt;sup>35 Starr, Kevin, 2007.
+35 Starr, Kevin, 2007.
 California: A History.
 Modern Library, New York.

-&lt;sup>36 Starr, Kevin, 2007.
+36 Starr, Kevin, 2007.
 California: A History.
 Modern Library, New York.

-tripled between 1850 and 1860.
+When the discovery of gold in northern California was announced in 1848, an influx of people from other parts of North America flooded into California and the population of Los Angeles tripled between 1850 and 1860.
 The increased population led to additional demand of the Californios' cattle.
 As demand increased, the price of beef skyrocketed and Californios reaped the benefits.
-However, a devastating flood in 1861, followed by droughts in 1862 and 1864, led to a rapid decline of the cattle industry; over 70 percent of cattle perished during these droughts.
-These natural disasters, coupled with the burden of proving ownership, caused many Californios to lose their lands during this period.
-Former ranchos were subsequently subdivided and sold for agriculture and residential settlement.
+However, a devastating flood in 1861, followed by droughts in 1862 and 1864, led to a rapid decline of the cattle industry; over 70 percent of cattle perished during these droughts.^{37,38} These natural disasters, coupled with the burden of proving ownership, caused many Californios to lose their lands during this period.
+Former ranchos were subsequently subdivided and sold for agriculture and residential settlement.^{39,40}